MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 A screenshot of a computer Description automatically generated

-A screenshot of a computer Description automatically generated

 1. In fields **6** through **10**, enter names for contract and project statuses.